exo-archives/aio-ecm-wcm/patch/WCM-2861/readme.txt

     * Encode the folder's name before sending the request.

-Patch informations:
+Patch information:

     * Final files to use should be attached to this page (Jira is for the dicussion)

 Patches files:

-File WCM2861.patch
+File WCM-2861.patch

     * Properties

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 To reproduce the problem (using IE7):
 1- In BO, choose File Explorer: Managed Sites -> acme -> documents 2- Add a folder "testé"